zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

     - 192ms server proxy RTT
 ```

 We calculated the networking latency from proxying the request adds ~100-300ms RTT to the total latency.
+Since QuickNode
+is likely using a CDN to accelerate download speeds, we think that if we were to do this as well our total RTT
+would be ~50-100ms instead.

 ## Adaptive Scale Factor Settings Used